 We plan on visiting again in the future and establishing programs with the two schools we visited

-We certainly enjoyed our visit with the gorilla doctors in learning more about their incredible operation in Rwanda
+We certainly enjoyed our visit with Mike Cranfield ,of the Gorilla Doctors and learning more about their critically important operations in Rwanda.

 We made some great friends and Rwanda and look forward to working with people there to help educate their children

 After eight days in Rwanda it was off to Tanzania to see the great migration of wildebeest and zebra